The Anglo-Boer War

 Back in South Africa, Jan remained faithful at the congregation in Heilbron for 39 years until his retirement in 1945.
 My uncle, Oom Jan Kok, who was named after his grandfather, followed in his footsteps and became a pastor in the Dutch Reformed Church.
 He faithfully serves in the Moedergemeente, Warmbad for most of his life.
 He tells an interesting story that when he was christened, this was done in the “black church” where his grandfather, and the man whose name he received, was the pastor in Heilbron.
 In those years this was of course not permitted under the Apartheid Laws.
 My uncle, Jan, needed a “doopseël” (baptismal seal) for some reason and it was eventually found at the “white church” (Heilbron-South) where his grandfather must have registered it.

 I, in turn, am named after my grandfather, Oupa Eben Kok, and was destined to follow in the footsteps of my great granddad and uncle to become a pastor.
+My full name is Ebenhaezer Kok van Tonder so that I could carry the Kok name with the name given by Jan Kok to his son.
 During a year I spent in the USA after my own time in the South African Army (1988 to 1990), I returned to South Africa with a commitment to pursue a career in business.
 Bacon curing became my life!
 (2)

-It was in researching an article for this site on famous bacon curing companies from around the world and a book I am writing on our setting up of Woody’s Consumer Brands that I came across the story of the Castlemaine Bacon Company and the link they have with South Africa.
+It was in researching an article on famous bacon curing companies from around the world that I came across the story of the Castlemaine Bacon Company and the link they have with South Africa.
 Since the founding of the company, our growth has been meteoric, much like Wright Harris’ Castlemaine Bacon Company.
-The Harris family now stands and looks back at a company which they eventually sold and they have in a sense completed the full circle, a road that we are still excited to be traveling and in a sense, continue to follow in their footsteps.
+The Harris family now stands and looks back at a company that they eventually sold and they have in a sense completed the full circle, a road that we are still excited to be travelling and in a sense, continue to follow in their footsteps.

 The great story of bacon curing is, from the beginning to the end, a human story.
 It took the best of humankind over thousands of years to create a dish that mimics natural processes that are part of human metabolism.
 The story of bacon curing is our own story in a very personal way.
 It is a science and an art – human culture at its best.
 Telling the story is telling our own personal stories.
 They are inseparable.